open-gpdb/gpdb/gpdb-doc/markdown/utility_guide/ref/gpactivatestandby.html.md

 When you initialize a standby master, the default is to use the same port as the active master.
 For information about the master port for the standby master, see [gpinitstandby](gpinitstandby.html).

-You must run this utility from the master host you are activating, not the failed master host you are disabling.
+You must run this utility from the master host you are activating, not the failed master host you are deactivating.
 Running this utility assumes you have a standby master host configured for the system \(see [gpinitstandby](gpinitstandby.html)\).

 The utility will perform the following steps: